textpattern/textpattern.github.io/brand/textpattern-documentation-guidelines.md

      * [Notes in tables](#notes-in-tables)
      * [Notes in main text](#notes-in-main-text)

-## Audience and scope of documentation
+## Target audience

-The target audience of user documentation is primarily new users of [Textpattern CMS](https:/textpattern.com), and notably _administrators_, since installing Textpattern requires having that role automatically.
+The target audience of user documentation is primarily new users of [Textpattern CMS](https:/textpattern.com), notably _administrators_, since that role is automatically adopted when installing Textpattern software.

-The scope of the documentation is primarily on the software’s core functionality (i.e. the out-of-the-box features and capabilities).

-That is _primarily_, not entirely, because the documentation site also harbours [development documentation](https://docs.textpattern.com/development/) for plugin authors, [theme development](https://docs.textpattern.com/themes) documentation, and Textpattern [brand identity information](https://docs.textpattern.com/brand/), in which these guidelines and other materials fall for community collaboration.

-## Collaborative editing process

-Anyone can help with Textpattern documentation.
-But it’s not a free-for-all wiki.
-We maintain a tight set of documentation pages by topic need and editorial consideration.
-This needs-based approach is not meant to be selective or to controll what gets produced; rather, it makes the best documentation when quality is valued but time and help resources are limited.

-History has shown there’s little need for a lot of user documentation, though it’s still a matter of pinpointing what hits the mark.
-History has also shown that few people want to write documentation anyway.
-Since demand for documentation is low, the dirth of fly-by-night authors is balanced by a committed few editors, including core developers as technical reviewers.
-This fellowship of expositionists is sufficient for upkeeping the resource, if not always timely.

-The good editors are volunteers like anyone else; busy with thier own lives labours.
-They’re not making ends meet by proofing the documentation suite on an endless cycle.
-They are, rather, more like volunteer firefighters who dutifully arrive with pale and water when a flame is spied.
-Happy to set things safe and right when the community sounds the alarm.

-And there it is, editors rely on the community to help bring documentation inaccuracies and deficiencies to attention as they are found.
-The more often this happens, the better the state of the documentation at any given time.
-The process for addressing issues is revealed through the following sections.

-### Scope and depth of material
+## Scope and depth of material

 The scope and depth of user documentation should be what is needed and not more.

-#### Scope
+### Scope of documentation

-Once upon a time, the Textpattern website had over a hundred FAQs.
-Ludicrous.
-At that point, _frequently asked questions_ had long become a misnomer.
-The material was as much ROT (redundant, outdated, trivial) as good, and the good was buried.
-Hidden and non-discoverable.
-The story ended on a positive note, however.
-Core developers worked with community editors to audit the sea of FAQs along with community documentation.
-Now there are only four [FAQs](https://docs.textpattern.com/faqs/) (with room for adjustment), and a well-groomed documentation suite.
-Just as it should be.

-That experience left collaborators with some takeaways.
+The scope of the documentation is primarily on the software’s core functionality, the out-of-the-box features and capabilities.

+To a lessere degree, and needing less focus, the documentation also harbours [plugin development resources](https://docs.textpattern.com/development/) and Textpattern [brand identity and collaboration information](https://docs.textpattern.com/brand/), including these guidelines.

-First, it’s better to add new pages when needed than to cover every possible topic in advance without knowing it’s warranted.
-That’s an important point to keep in mind through editorial upkeep.
+With regard to the primary user documentation, it’s better to add new pages when needed than to cover every possible topic in advance without knowing it’s warranted.

-Also, if a page already exists, it should be kept current with the latest software release, as well reduced and simplified anywhere it can be.
+If a page already exists, it should be kept current with the latest software release, as well reduced and simplified anywhere it can be.

 Else, a page can be removed, upon editor review, if the effort to revise it is not worth the return it provides by doing so.
 More likely, any material of value on such a page can be extracted and edited into another relevant location.

-#### Depth
+### Depth of page content

 A given page should only be as explanatory as necessary.
 Thorough, but not belabouring every possible granule of consideration.
 (See [**Revising existing pages**](#revising-existing-pages).)